hexojs/hexo/source/_docs/install.md

 . ~/nvm/nvm.sh
 ```

-Then you can install Node.js with [nvm][4].
+Then you can install Node.js with [nvm].
 It takes time to compile.
 Be patiently.

 ``` bash
 nvm install v0.8.14